 Juvenile Indigent Defense Delivery System

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
-North Dakota’s juvenile court rules are called the North Dakota Rules of Juvenile Procedure (which were last updated on May 1, 2015).
+North Dakota’s juvenile court rules are called the North Dakota Rules of Juvenile Procedure.

 Right to Counsel

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

 In North Dakota, youth in juvenile court have the right to counsel “at custodial, post-petition, and informal adjustment stages of proceedings” pursuant to the Uniform Juvenile Court Act.
 N.D.
 Cent.
 Code Ann. § 27-20-26(1).
 If a child is indigent, counsel will be appointed.
 N.D.
 Cent.
 Code Ann. § 27-20-26(1).
 If a parent or guardian is indigent, the parent or guardian is entitled to their own counsel “at public expense only during the dispositional stage of the proceedings.”
 N.D.
 Cent.
 Code Ann. § 27-20-26(1).
 The court must appoint counsel for any child who is under the age of 18 and not represented by their parent, guardian, or custodian.
 N.D.
 Cent.
 Code Ann. § 27-20-26(1).
 “The summons must state that a party is entitled to counsel in the proceedings.”
 N.D.
 R. Juv.
 P. 5(4)(c).